How to Access and Use the Energy Management Dashboard

-Organizations can now optimize power consumption, reduce operating costs, and support global sustainability initiatives by leveraging the insights provided on the Energy Management Dashboard.
-The dashboard provides visibility into energy usage trends and sustainability metrics, empowering organizations to make informed, data-driven decisions.
+Organizations can optimize power consumption, reduce operating costs, and support global sustainability initiatives using insights from the Cisco Meraki Energy Management dashboard.
+The dashboard provides visibility into energy usage trends and sustainability metrics.

 In addition to external data sources, the dashboard collects power consumption data from connected devices to represent overall system power usage, including device energy consumption and associated power losses.
-Depending on the device model and manufacturing batch, power data is obtained from onboard sensors or estimated when direct measurement is unavailable.
-For more information, see Device Power Reporting.
+Depending on the device model and manufacturing batch, the dashboard obtains power data from onboard sensors or estimates it when direct measurement is unavailable.
+For more information, refer to Device Power Reporting.

 The following are some of the key benefits of using the Energy Management dashboard: